mgp/book-notes/neat-words.md

 * attenuated: weakened in force or effect
 * blithely: happily, or in a joyous manner
 * cachet: prestige, or the state of being respected
+* chafed (v): become annoyed because of a restriction or inconvenience
 * cosset: care for and protect in an overindulgent way
 * demure: reserved, modest, and shy
 * denouement: the final resolution of the intricacies of a plot
 * despotism: absolute power or control
 * diminuendo: reduction of force or loudness
 * disabuse: to rid oneself or another of error or fallacy
+* doyen (n): the most respected or prominent person in given field
+* epistemic (n): relating to knowledge, cognitive
 * equanimity: calmness or composure in difficult situations
 * expiate: to make amends, atone
 * facile: ignoring the true complexities of an issue, superficial
+* functionary (n): paper-pusher, bean counter
 * grist: useful material to support an argument
 * hagiography: a biography which is uncritically supportive of its subject
 * imprimatur: official approval or sanction